Article I Organization

 Section 4.1 - Powers and duties.
 Except as to matters reserved to owners by law or by these bylaws, the corporate powers of the Co-op shall be exercised by or under the authority of the Board of Directors, and the business and affairs of the Co-op shall be managed under the direction of the Board of Directors (sometimes referred to in these bylaws as "the Board").

 Section 4.2 - Number and qualifications.
-The Board shall consist of not less than five nor more than seven individuals, as determined by the Board or by vote of owners.
-One of such directors shall be a staff director.
+The Board shall consist of not less than five nor more than nine individuals, as determined by the Board or by vote of owners.
 All directors shall be owners and shall not have any overriding conflict of interest with the Co-op.
-No more than one employee shall serve as a director at any time.
+No active/current employee may be a member of the Board.

 Section 4.3 - Nominations, elections and terms.
-Patron directors may be nominated by the Board, by a nominating committee appointed by the board, or by petition signed by at least fifty owners and submitted to the Co-op at least forty-five days before commencement of election of directors.
-Patron directors shall be elected by vote of owners.
-The staff director shall be nominated and elected by the staff who are owners.
+Directors may be nominated by a nominating committee appointed by the Board, or by petition signed by at least fifty owners and submitted to the Co-op on the same date candidate application packets are due.
+Any candidate not accepted by the nominating committee may submit a petition, signed by at least fifty owners, by 9 p.m. the Monday after the April Board meeting.
+Directors shall be elected by vote of owners.
 Terms of directors shall be so staggered that one-third of the terms, or as nearly so as may be practicable, shall expire in each year.
 Directors shall be elected for terms of three years.
 To facilitate staggering of terms, some directors may periodically be elected for one or two year terms.
 Directors shall hold office until their successors are elected or until their terms are terminated sooner in accordance with these bylaws.
+If the Board of Directors election is uncontested, the Board of Directors will bring the candidate slate to the annual meeting and owners will vote by a show of hands.
+The owners that are attending the annual meeting will constitute the meeting quorum.
+There will be no nominations from the floor.
+The vote for the candidate slate will be final and binding.

 Section 4.4 - Compensation of directors.
 Directors shall receive stipends of $1,200 annually.
 Officers shall receive additional stipends of $600 annually.
 The foregoing stipends may be increased by vote of owners.